Alexanders101/SPANet/README.md

 4. Gated transformers and linear layers for more robust networks.
 Less hyperparameter optimization.

 ## Installation
-You can install this package to use it outside of the git directory after cloning.
+You can install this package to use it outside of the repository after cloning.

 ```bash
 git clone https://github.com/Alexanders101/SPANet